 Understanding remote patient monitoring system: functions and technology

 After the pandemic, remote patient monitoring has become more popular than ever before.
 Many healthcare providers have deployed remote monitoring systems and devices in their healthcare process and benefited from them.
-If you are trying to understand the development of RPM, let’s dive into this journey to figure out the technology aspects of a remote patient monitoring system.
+If you are trying to understand the development of RPM, let’s dive into this journey to figure out the technological aspects of a remote patient monitoring system.

 Users of remote patient monitoring system

 It’s important for healthcare providers and developers of the RPM system to determine the users.
 Without knowing the users, it’s hard to find out other factors.
-Depending on whether the system are packaged or tailored, users of remote patient monitoring systems are categorized into these below:
+Depending on whether the systems are packaged or tailored, users of remote patient monitoring systems are categorized into these below:

 Patients